 Robin Hood's Bay also has a vibrant music scene with live music playing somewhere most nights.
-The Folk Club meet on Friday evenings in the Dolphin Inn, with regular guest musicians.
+The Folk Club has regular singers and musicians sessions in the Wainwright Bar of the Bay Hotel on the 1st and 3rd Friday evenings of the month.
 And in June there is the ever popular Robin Hood's Bay Folk Weekend.

 Keep an eye on our "What's On" calendar for details of Art and Music events happening around the village.

 John Henny studied graphic design at the Bradford College of Art and went on to open his own design studio in the late 70’s.
 After 35 years in business, he and his wife decided to seek the good life in 2014.
 Specialising in portraits and seascapes, John has painted and drawn for all of his life.
 Born in Bradford, he now lives in the “Paradise” that is Robin Hood’s Bay in North Yorkshire, where he finds inspiration and paints on a full time basis.
 Find out more

 Bill Wedgewood lived in Robin Hood's Bay for most of his life.
 He was born in the old part of the village about 100 yards from the sea.
 He was connected with the sea all his life, working in the shipyard, serving in the merchant navy, the Auxiliary Coastguard and the lobster, salmon and cod fisheries.
 He drew on his experiences of the sea for his paintings which are mainly of ships, fishing boats and the sea in its many moods.
 He continued painting until well into his eighties, and held his last exhibition in the Old Coastguard Station in 2018.
 He passed away peacefully in July 2019.